-Career Center > Career Advising > Career Communities > Media, Communication, Arts & Entertainment > Arts and Arts Administration
+Career Center > Career Advising > Career Communities > Media, Arts, & Entertainment > Arts and Arts Administration

 Students with a passion for artistic expression and/or operations within an arts organization may want to explore careers in arts and arts administration.
 The arts branch of this community emphasizes fine arts via graphic art, photography, and studio art, while students interested in the organization and management of museums and cultural centers can explore opportunities in art conservation, preservation, programming, and development.